rsonger/software-engineering-lab/_posts/2025-05-14-geometric_transformations.md

 \end{aligned}$$

 3D computer graphics always use 4D vectors and matrices to do 3D calculations.
 This system is called *homogeneous coordinates*.
-When we set the extra dimension equal to $1$, then we get a useful correspondence between the 3D and 4D representatons of the point.
+When we set the extra dimension equal to $1$, we get a useful correspondence between the 3D and 4D representatons of the point.
 That is, with 4D point $(x,y,z,w)$ we can divide $x$, $y$, and $z$ by $w$ to get the same point in 3D:
 $$(x/w,y/w,z/w)=(x/1,y/1,z/1)=(x,y,z)$$